-So, it is through the lens of “build[ing] bridges of understanding rather than creating walls of segregation”12 that I have been asked by LDS Living to provide a reading list about what I personally feel are useful materials on racism.
-To be clear, the intent is to provide a better understanding of race-related issues that several of our brothers and sisters worldwide are burdened with.
-It is not intended to guilt, shame, pressure, or even change minds—rather, my hope is that it softens hearts and provides space for self-reflection.
-If necessary, I hope it will also refine attitudes and behaviours whilst prompting honest, engaging dialogue in our homes, at church, and within our social circles.
+To help you on your journey of “build[ing] bridges of understanding rather than creating walls of segregation, ”12 I have compiled a reading list of what I personally feel are useful materials on racism.
+The intent is to provide a better understanding of race-related issues that several of our brothers and sisters worldwide are burdened with.
+The materials on this list are not intended to guilt, shame, pressure, or even change minds—rather, my hope is that they will soften hearts and provide space for self-reflection.
+If necessary, I hope they will also refine attitudes and behaviours whilst prompting honest, engaging dialogue in our homes, at church, and within our social circles.
 If, after careful consideration, you decide that change is required, just do it.
 And remember—change takes commitment.

 - White Fragility: Why It’s So Hard for White People to Talk about Racism, by Robin DiAngelo

 - This is written from the perspective of an Italian American professor, who outlines her views on why it is difficult for white people to talk about race.
 It provides a thoughtful guide on self-analysis and social improvement.